christofrancois/BioSWdev4ASN/README.md

 - a model simulating the stimulation of a Spiking Neural Network for simple pattern recognition (difference between cross and circle).
 This model was presented in SPLST conference in 2015.

-- an implementation of the Cox method for the analysis of network effective connectivity from spike-timing processes
+- an implementation of the Cox method for the analysis of network effective connectivity from spike-timing processes (also developed by MSc.
+Vafa Andalibi)

 - a lightweight Spiking Neural Network simulator developed in Lua language (simulator developed by Ville Lehtola)